grpc-ecosystem/grpc-spring/README.md

 HelloReply response = stub.sayHello(HelloRequest.newBuilder().setName(name).build());
 ````

+It is possible to configure the target address for each client individually.
+However in some cases, you can just rely on the default configuration.
+You can customize the default url mapping via `NameResolver.Factory` beans.
+If you don't configure that bean,
+then the default uri will be resolved as followed:

+* If a `DiscoveryClient` bean is present, then the client name will be used to search inside the discovery client.
-By default, the client assumes that the server runs on `localhost` with port `9090`.
+* Otherwise the client assumes that the server runs on `localhost` with port `9090`.

 These and other
 [settings](grpc-client-spring-boot-autoconfigure/src/main/java/net/devh/springboot/autoconfigure/grpc/client/GrpcChannelProperties.java)
 can be changed via Spring's property mechanism.
 The clients use the `grpc.client.(serverName).` prefix.